QubitProducts/topNET/README.md

 }
 ```

-To see more usage exapmles, check out the examples 'com.qubit.qurricane.examples'.
+To see more usage exapmles, check out the examples 'com.qubit.topnet.examples'.

 ##Author
 Peter Fronc <peter.fronc@qubit.com>